dachcom-digital/pimcore-formbuilder/README.md

 ```

 **formbuilder.form.preSendData**
-Use this Event to manipulate form data before they get submitted.
+Use this Event to manipulate form data before they get submitted to email document.

+**formbuilder.form.preSendMail**
+Use this Event to manipulate email data before they get submitted via email.

 **formbuilder.form.label.placeholder**
 Use this Event to manipulate label placeholder attributes.
 See Section *Backend* => *Label Placeholder*.